david-kucera/Typing-game/README.md

-# typing-game
+# Typing game
- typing game for CLI
+ Typing game made in C#.
+Playable in CLI and GUI.